eniewold/unchain-readthedocs/docs/source/login.rst

 The sign in page is located at <https://unchain.app/Login>.

-Our Terms and Conditions can be found at <https://unchain.app/terms/>
-Our Privacy Policy is available at <https://unchain.app/privacy/>
+Our Terms and Conditions can be found at <https://unchain.app/terms/> and our Privacy Policy is available at <https://unchain.app/privacy/>

 =======================
 Web Application Sign in